I actually can't believe it's the fastest three hours in media.

 And here's another headline.

-This from Capital Media Services, the president of the state Senate in Arizona introduced legislation Monday to ban illegal immigrants from state universities and community colleges, making it a crime for them to drive in Arizona, including new public schools reporting, uh, public school reporting requirements that could induce the parents of children not here legally to keep them home.
+The president of the state Senate, Arizona, introduced legislation Monday to ban illegal immigrants from state universities and community colleges, making it a crime for them to drive in Arizona, including new public schools reporting public school reporting requirements that could induce the parents of children not here legally to keep them home.

 Arizona moves to officially ban illegal immigrants from schools.